oganesManasian/Object-tracking/README.md

-# Object-tracking
+# Person Detection and Tracking On a Video

-Object tracking with centroid tracking algorithm, kalman filter tracker and person re-identification model.
+For object detection we used YOLOv3, which we had already trained on EuroCity Persons (ECP) Dataset.
+For object tracking, however, three different approaches have been tested, namely centroid tracking algorithm, kalman filter tracker and person re-identification model.

 To see the results of each model for the three given videos refer to this [link](https://drive.google.com/open?id=1d-IUrzjbMIyvn1Ah_lp6yvNy_AWPYnEC).